Native to (or naturalized in) Oregon:

 - Sun.
 Prefers a moist to wet, sandy soil and cool, moist air (e.g., coastal fog belt).

-- Hardy to USDA Zone 7 Found along the Pacific Coast from Alaska to California, sometimes very near the ocean.
+- Hardy to USDA Zone 7 Found along the Pacific Coast from Alaska (its State Tree) to California, sometimes very near the ocean.

 - In the Willamette Valley, aphid-like adelgids produce galls on the tips of young twigs of Sitka spruce, causing their death.

 Note: There are three spruce (Picea) species native to Oregon, namely: